kokoko3k/koko-aio-slang/docs-ng.md

     <br>
     You can choose to emulate a "backdrop", as seen in some old arcades which used a mirror trick to overlay the game over an high definition printed image.<br>
-    Or you can use some image representing tube glass reflections, scratches and so on.
+    Or you can use some image representing tube glass reflections.<br>

         Shift(Zoom) Backdrop over X(Y) axis:
             move or zoom the whole background image.